JSON ↔ CSV Converter

 This is particularly useful for exporting analytics data, user records, or any tabular data that's stored as JSON.
 Paste in an array like [{"name": "Alice", "age": 30}, {"name": "Bob", "age": 25}] and get a clean CSV you can open in Excel, Google Sheets, or import into a database.

 The converter handles nested objects by flattening them with dot notation (e.g., address.city) and arrays by joining values.
 If your JSON isn't a flat array of objects, you may need to reshape it first — the tool expects the top-level structure to be an array.
+Need to convert JSON to a different format entirely?
+We also have a JSON to TOML converter for Rust and Python project configs, and a JSON to YAML converter for Kubernetes and Docker Compose files.

 Tips